sreeise/graph-rs-sdk/README.md

 Installation and basic usage can be found below and there are extensive examples in the example's directory included in the project on [GitHub](https://github.com/sreeise/graph-rs).

+### Feature requests or Bug reports.

+For bug reports please file an issue on GitHub and a response or fix will be given as soon as possible.

+The [Discussions](https://github.com/sreeise/graph-rs/discussions) tab on [GitHub](https://github.com/sreeise/graph-rs/discussions) is enabled so feel free to stop by there with any questions or feature requests as well.
+For bugs, please file an issue first.
+Other than that feel free to ask questions, provide tips to others, and talk about the project in general.

 ### What Api's are available

 The Api's available are generated from OpenApi configs that are stored in Microsoft's msgraph-metadata repository for the Graph Api.
 There may be some requests and/or Api's not yet included in this project that are in the OpenApi config but in general most of them are implemented.

-### Feature requests or Bug reports.

-For both feature requests and bug reports please file an issue on GitHub and a response or fix will be given as soon as possible.

 ### Use